 The parasitic worms are all females.
 The eggs embryonate rapidly, and most larvae hatch before being passed in the feces.
-Under appropriate conditions of warmth and moisture, development in the environment is rapid.
-The third larval stage may be reached in little more than a day.
+Under appropriate conditions of warmth and moisture, development in the environment is rapid; the third larval stage may be reached in little more than a day.
 Some of these larvae develop into infective filariform larvae; others develop into free-living worms that mate and produce progeny similar to that of the parasitic female.
-The filariform larvae penetrate the skin but also may infect a host via the oral cavity.
+The filariform larvae penetrate the skin but also may infect a host via ingestion.
 Transmammary transmission is possible.
 Progeny may be shed in the feces 7–10 days after infection.
 Autoinfection caused by larvae that developed to the infective stage within the GI tract can result in infections in which dogs shed larvae for lengthy periods.

 The presence of clinical signs indicates that a heavy infection has been building up for some weeks.
 A blood-streaked, mucoid diarrhea, usually seen in young animals during hot humid weather, is characteristic.
 Emaciation is often prominent, and reduced growth rate may be one of the first signs.
 Appetite usually is good, and the dog is normally active in the earlier stages of the disease.
 In the absence of concurrent secondary infections, there is little or no fever.
 Usually in advanced stages, there is shallow, rapid breathing and fever, and the prognosis is grave.
 Autoinfection may be induced by the use of corticosteroids or other factors that affect immunocompetence.
 There may be larvae in tissues, and these dogs are more likely to die.
 At necropsy, there can be evidence of verminous pneumonia with large areas of consolidation in the lungs as well as marked enteritis with hemorrhage, mucosal exfoliation, and much secretion of mucus.